NCAS-CMS/LFRic_container/README.md

 The LFRic source code is not containerised, it is retrieved as usual via subversion from within the container shell so there is no need to rebuild the container for LFRic code updates.

 The container is compatible with [slurm](https://slurm.schedmd.com/documentation.html), and the compiled executable can be run in batch using the local MPI libraries, if the host system has an [MPICH ABI](https://www.mpich.org/abi/) compatible MPI.
+An OpenMPI version is also available.

 A pre-built container is available from [Sylabs Cloud](https://cloud.sylabs.io/library/simonwncas/default/lfric_env).

 lfric_env.def is the Singularity definition file.

-archer2_lfric.sub is an example ARCHER2 submission script and dirac_lfric.sub an example DiRAC HPC submission script.
+archer2_lfric.sub is an example ARCHER2 submission script, dirac_lfric.sub an example DiRAC HPC submission script and lotus_lfric.sub is an example OpenMPI submission script for jasmin/lotus.